 47. Minimize Phone Usage in the Evenings and Mornings

 Minimize phone usage in the evenings and mornings to increase feelings of well-being, reduce stress, increase focus throughout the day, and sleep better at night.

 When you unplug in the morning, you can focus on a daily routine full of healthy habits, like journaling.
 At night, you can spend time reading your favorite book or connecting with loved ones.

 Even if you have your purpose and life’s work cut out for you, it doesn’t hurt to find hobbies and side interests to fuel your free time.
 This healthy living tip greatly plays into work-life balance.
 It can actually provide a healthy outlet to unplug from work, and either advance a skill, spend time with friends or family or help you to mentally or physically recharge.

 49. Build Good Habits

 You are your habits.
 By developing healthy habits in different areas of your life, you’ll be able to optimize and maximize your health and well-being.
+This is arguably one of the most powerful tips on how to live a healthier lifestyle.
 For example, you don’t just eat one healthy meal.
 Instead, you become a person who eats healthily.
 You create habits that will ultimately help you become whom you want to be.
 Are you a person who worked out once, or are you athletic and who exercises weekly?